CSCI4850/s21-team3-project/README.md

 ## Model Deployment
-1. Set up Arduino IDE  for NANO BLE 33 using https://www.arduino.cc/en/Guide/NANO33BLE
+1. Set up Arduino IDE  for NANO BLE 33 using https://www.arduino.cc/en/Guide/NANO33BLE On the IDE, click "TOOLS" --> "MANAGE LIBRARIES", then searcha nd install the following Dependence
+    * Tensorflow Lite - Latest Version
+    * LSM9DS1
-2. open arduino source code in the Arduino BLE
+3. open arduino source code in the Arduino BLE
 4. Wire up the Bread Board with the Led Lights
   ### PIN MODES
     * Pin 4 for Light